Trepan-Debuggers/remake/docs/features.rst

 * RiscOS_
 * Xenix_

 This is 2020, not the late 1970-80's.
-Although GNU make is phasing some of these out out you can find C-preprocessor checks and C code in GNU Make for the above.
+Although GNU make is phasing some of these out, you can find C-preprocessor checks and C code in GNU Make for the above.

 By eliminating support for the above, thousands of lines of code in support of the above has been removed.